alexhuang1029/alexhuang1029.github.io/_portfolio/250515portfolio.md

 Specifically, the demand for robotic devices that mimic the dexterity and manipulative abilities of our biggest blessing—our human hand and fingers—will appreciate incredibly in the upcoming years.
 But for now, the effectiveness of robotic teleoperation limited by several factors, including:
 * The high costs and limitations of the current methods for teleoperation, like:
     * High-end 4D motion-tracking camera systems like the __Vicon Valkyrie VK26 system__, which costs more than $10,000 per setup.
-        * Individual metallic sensors need to be placed on the subject/hand, which increase the invasiveness and complexity involved of such procedures for teleoperation.
     * Finger-tracking sensor gloves, like the __Manus Prime X__ ($5,000+) and __CyberGlove II__ ($10,000+) further increase expenses.
     * __Intel RealSense Depth Cameras__ (and Google MediaPipe landmark tracking) - $600+.
         * This method is also prone to vision occlusion, where the camera cannot calculate the joint angles of a hand not directly facing the camera.